Our friends over at Gizmodo today posted a story entitled, "You Don't Really Need an Anti-Virus App Anymore."

 Here's a page showing the current distribution of Android versions among devices visiting the Google Play store.
 (This excludes those Chinese phones and many others around the world.)
 As of this writing, two-thirds of phones with Google Play installed are running Android 5.1 Lollipop or earlier, which are no longer officially supported by Google.

 Phones running Lollipop or Android 4.4 KitKat can still get some security updates, if their makers or carriers let them.
 Phones running Android 4.3 Ice Cream Sandwich will get none at all.
-All those phones are ripe for attack in ways that fully patched Android phones aren't.
+All those phones are ripe for attack in ways that fully patched Android phones aren't, which is why we also keep tabs on the best Android antivirus apps.

 It's as if two-thirds of Windows users were running Windows Vista (partly supported) or Windows XP (not supported at all), and then wise guys like Gizmodo argued that those PCs didn't really need antivirus software.